Viladoman/CompileScore/README.md

 ## Motivation

 Compile times are one of the most important things that affect productivity and iterations while developing in C/C++.
 Slow compile times can be very frustrating, as they are usual case scenarios in big code productions.
-Being able to identify which pieces are expensive in the same place you code is key in order to keep tech debt in check.
+Being able to identify which pieces are expensive in the same place you code is key in order to keep tech debt under control.

 ## Features